Last Updated: April 27, 2014

-Chef Daniel Dumont describes the hotel's cuisine as "traditional, regional New England," and the breakfast menu alone was enough to make me miserable that I was only staying one night.
+Original Chef Daniel Dumont described the hotel's cuisine as "traditional, regional New England," and the breakfast menu alone was enough to make me miserable that I was only staying one night.
 How can one possibly choose between Maine Lobster Hash and Banana Oatmeal Creme Brulee?
 I went with the latter, which was the creamiest, richest breakfast I've ever savored, and luckily got to nibble off the lobster hash ordered by a dining companion, as well.
-In addition to the main dining room, the hotel also boasts a casual Ocean Grill overlooking the water.
+In 2013, the Wentworth by the Sea changed up its main dining offering by introducing the more contemporary Salt Kitchen & Bar under the direction of new Executive Chef Ken Lingle.
+In addition to the main dining room, the hotel also boasts a casual Latitudes restaurant overlooking the water.

 Yacht, sailboat and deep sea fishing charters and harbor cruise tours depart from the Wentworth by the Sea Marina.
 Tennis and paddle tennis courts are available.
 And guests have access to the 18-hole championship golf course at the neighboring Wentworth by the Sea Country Club.
 Originally designed in 1897 by George Wright, the "father of New England golf," the oceanview golf course was updated in 1921 under the direction of noted golf course architect Donald Ross and expanded to 18 holes in 1964.